chori86/pli_netdata/README.md

-# Plugin Node - Proactive Monitoring with Netdata
+# Plugin NodeV2 - Proactive Monitoring with Netdata
 Plugin node proactive monitoring with Netdata

 A brief guide on how to install and configure Netdata to your @GoPlugin node for proactive monitoring & alerting.